Menu

 • To use the context and grammar to suggest an appropriate word.

-There will be a balanced programme of guided, independent and shared reading using interesting and challenging texts.
-We promote reading for enjoyment both at home and school.
+There will be a balanced programme of, independent, shared and guided reading using interesting and challenging texts.
+We promote reading for enjoyment both at home and at school.

 Writing (including spelling and handwriting)

-Writing is closely related to reading—the two activities reinforce each other, therefore the strategies used in reading are equally important in writing.
-We teach the children the specific skills necessary to become competent, accurate writers.
 They are taught sentence structure and punctuation, grammar and word work, handwriting and how to construct longer pieces of writing.
-We always try to give the children a purpose for their writing, such as creating booklets, play scripts, stories for other children and information texts.
 An integral part of writing is spelling; this is taught separately and specifically as well as within writing sessions.

 To view the current term’s curriculum or to see relevant web resources please visit the curriculum page on this website.